Force over Distance: Chapter 39

 Forget two weeks off with Jackson.
 He needed a bottle of grain alcohol, Cam Mitchell on the stones, and three days with no thinking.
 Not a single thought.
 The whole time.
 Zero.
 Thoughts.
 Not one.

-He tried to bleach his brain clean of everything happening inside it.
+He tried to bleach his brain of everything inside it.

-“The fuck are you doing t’yourself?”
+“The fuck are y’doing t’yourself?”
 Rush muttered absently, without looking up.

 Young cleared his throat, leaned into the opposite end of the couch, and looked down at his computer.
 The thing was in screen-saver mode.
 “Sorry.”